Your Pathology Results Explained

 HER2 is a protein that helps control how cells grow, divide and repair themselves.
 Cancer cells with too many copies of the HER2 protein on their surface tend to grow particularly fast.

 Multiple tests can be done to test the presence of HER2 on cell surfaces.
 If tested positive, HER2-specific treatments can be included in your treatment plan.
-A common treatment is Herceptin, which you can find out more about in our HER2 blog.
+Find out more about the common treatments for HER2-positive breast cancer here.

 What is HER2-low?